 - Videos of the full classes are available by contacting the Discipline of Accounting

-On Friday the 1st of October 2010 the Discipline of Accounting within the Business School at the University of Sydney held a master class in accounting to assist early career researchers and PhD students to take an idea from their current research and develop it into a draft paper which could ultimately be presented at a conference or published in an academic journal.
+The Discipline of Accounting within the Business School at the University of Sydney held a master class in accounting to assist early career researchers and PhD students to take an idea from their current research and develop it into a draft paper which could ultimately be presented at a conference or published in an academic journal.

 The event comprised two 90 minute classes with a 'Master' and a 'Student' in an interactive forum with time set aside for Q&A after each class.